delaneyj/datastar/backends/go/site/static/md/examples/offline_sync.md

 </div>
 ```

-The `.offline` attribute is used to dump the store to a `datastar` key in localStorage.
+The `.local` attribute is used to dump the store to a `datastar` key in localStorage.
+Similiar thing happens with `.session` but gets saved to sessionStorage.
 Any updates will be saved and reload on page refresh.
 To fully work this needs a service worker like [workbox](https://developers.google.com/web/tools/workbox/) to be installed.
 To test it go to the network tab of your browser's dev tools and toggle Online/Offline.